ORAL FOOD CHALLENGES

 For peanut challenges, you can alternatively bring M&M chocolate covered peanuts (yellow bag), provided your child has had chocolate before and tolerated it well.
 This may be done in instances when children cannot tolerate the texture of peanut butter.

-Why did Dr. Hadi suggest a BAKED egg or BAKED milk challenge?
+Why did the allergist suggest a BAKED egg or BAKED milk challenge?

 The majority of patients who allergic to egg or milk are able to eat and tolerate baked products just fine.